Valles Caldera: Valles Caldera National Preserve

 The Baca Ranch, also known as Baca Location No. 1, had possessed a mixed range of tree species and significant biodiversity.
-At the time of the purchase, the ranch was home to 40 mi of pristine trout streams, 66118 acre of conifer forest, 17 endangered plant and animal species and 25000 acre of grassland grazed by 8,000 elk, New Mexico's largest herd.
-The preserve is encircled by federal lands, including the Santa Fe National Forest, the Jemez National Recreation Area and Bandelier National Monument.
+At the time of the purchase, the ranch was home to 40 mi of pristine trout streams, 66118 acre of conifer forest, 17 endangered plant and animal species, and 25000 acre of grassland grazed by 8,000 elk, New Mexico's largest herd.
+The preserve is encircled by federal lands, including the Santa Fe National Forest, the Jemez National Recreation Area, and Bandelier National Monument.

-The Valles Caldera Preservation Act of 2000 also created the Valles Caldera Trust, an experimental management organization consisting of nine board members including seven appointed by the President of the United States.
+The Valles Caldera Preservation Act of 2000 also created the Valles Caldera Trust, an experimental management organization consisting of nine board members, including seven appointed by the President of the United States.
 The Trust combined private-sector practices with federal land management protocol.
 Under the terms of the Valles Caldera Preservation Act, the preserve was to become financially self-sustaining by 2015.
-The experiment was controversial.
-In 2010 the Trust admitted that it would be unable to achieve financial self-sustainability, having raised only about $850,000 of the $3 million needed to manage the property each year.

-Environmentalists had lobbied for the more inclusive protections of national park status instead of the Trust model, but then-Senator Pete Domenici (R) insisted on the experimental approach as a condition for his support for public purchase.
+Environmentalists lobbied for the more inclusive protections of national park status instead of the Trust model, but then-Senator Pete Domenici (R) insisted on the experimental approach as a condition for his support for public purchase.
 Beginning in 2010, US Senator Jeff Bingaman (D) introduced legislation that would transfer the property to the National Park Service as a national preserve.
 The 2011 bill was supported by the VCNP trustees and a majority of New Mexico's Congressional delegation.
 On December 19, 2014, President Barack Obama signed the 2015 National Defense Authorization Act, which transferred administrative jurisdiction of the preserve from the Valles Caldera Trust to the National Park Service.
 After a brief transition period, the National Park Service assumed day-to-day management on October 1, 2015.
-On October 10, the preserve held an official dedication with dignitaries including U.S. Secretary of the Interior Sally Jewell, U.S. Senator Tom Udall, U.S. Senator Martin Heinrich, former-U.S. Senator Jeff Bingaman, National Park Service Intermountain Region Director Sue Masica, and the first National Park Service Superintendent of Valles Caldera National Preserve, Jorge Silva-Bañuelos.
+On October 10, the preserve held an official dedication with dignitaries including U.S. Secretary of the Interior Sally Jewell, U.S. Senator Tom Udall, U.S. Senator Martin Heinrich, former U.S. Senator Jeff Bingaman, National Park Service Intermountain Region Director Sue Masica, and the first National Park Service Superintendent of Valles Caldera National Preserve, Jorge Silva-Bañuelos.

-2011 wildfire
+Las Conchas Fire

 In July 2011, the Las Conchas Fire, started by a power line on nearby private land, burned 30000 acre of the Valles Caldera National Preserve.
 The wildfire burned a total of 156000 acre in the Jemez Mountains, including most of neighboring Bandelier National Monument.
+The Jemez Mountains and surrounding areas of the southwest incorporate dry climates, grasslands, and certain tree species (like Pinon) that evolved to exist with wildfires.
+Changes in climate and anthropogenic interference with the fire cycle and habitats, has led to fires that are hotter and more intense.
+These types of fires are more difficult for ecosystems to recover from.